jserpe22/CS5200/README.md

 # CS5200

 Project Description/Motivation:
-Over the past year a roommate of mine (Jason) has been working on a machine learning application to predict the winner of soccer games using halftime data.
+Over the past year a roommate of mine has been working on a machine learning application to predict the winner of soccer games using halftime data.
 The model, in conjunction with halftime betting odds, is used to determine profit/loss using a rolling bankroll over test data.
 I have helped in some aspects, and wanted to contribute in a more meaningful way than training